 For questions, comments, bug reports, feature requests, submission of modified files, or just to say ‘hi’: email@example.com

 The HVPS has been developed primarily to drive and control Dielectric Elastomer Actuators, which are electrostatic soft transducers that require a high driving voltage at low current.
-Our aim was to develop a cheap and compact power supply packing a lot of functionalities on a small footprint.
-We have received inquiries from several research groups to sell them HVPS.
-However, we don’t have the manpower or infrastructure to assemble and sell devices.
-Therefore we have decided to release all of the necessary information (PCB layout, software, assembly instructions and user manuals) in the form of an open project in the hope it will be useful to the community.
-Share and enjoy!
+Our aim was to develop an affordable and compact power supply packing a lot of functionalities on a small footprint.

 The text and images on this website are published under a Creative Common Attribution Share-alike (CC-BY-SA) license.
 You are free to copy, share and adapt the contents.
 You must give appropriate credit to project Peta-pico-Voltron, provide a link to the license, and indicate if changes were made.
 If you remix, transform, or build upon the material, you must distribute your contributions under the CC-BY-SA license.

 The High Voltage Power Supply (HVPS) is capable of producing high voltages.
 Although the current is limited to a safe value, touching the output can lead to shocks and/or damage to sensitive equipment.
-The authors decline all liability in the event of improper use, incident linked to the use of the HVPS or damage to equipment.
+The authors decline all liability on incidents linked to the use of the HVPS or information available on this website, including injury or damage to equipment.